WOLFRAM

 Why Is OPC UA Useful Together with System Modeler?

-To be able to integrate System Modeler’s modeling capabilities with real-world objects in real time is very powerful.
-Using OPC UA, safe communication between hardware, such as a Raspberry Pi or a PLC, and simulation models becomes possible.
+Integrating System Modeler’s modeling capabilities with real-world objects in real time enables the creation of digital twins.
+Using OPC UA, safe communication between hardware—such as a Raspberry Pi or a PLC—and simulation models becomes possible.

 Communication Using the OPC UA Library